mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   &= bm(0), \
   bb(E)[bm(u') bm(u')^top]
   &equiv bm(C) = sigma_a^2 thin H thin k^((d))_bm(Sigma) (t, t').
-$
+$ <eq:firstandsecondmoments>
 The third, fourth, ... central moments are in general nonzero and difficult to compute.
 They will vanish, however, when $H -> oo$ and we choose $sigma_a prop 1\/sqrt(H)$.

-We have shown at this point that even before taking any limit, the first two moments of the prior already "want to" mirror a kernel regression model.
+Nevertheless, even before taking any limit, the first two moments of the prior already mirror a kernel regression model.
 Note that this result hinges critically on the independence assumption for ${b_h, c_h}$ in @eq:motherwavelet.
 The closure-constrained prior of @eq:ccbmu would couple these parameters nonlinearly, destroying that independence and making the derivation intractable, which is why we temporarily set it aside.